Information about Seymour Projects founder, Melissa Unger

 Her first novel GAG was published by Roundfire Books in July 2014.

-For more information about the creative consulting services Melissa Unger provides, please visit:
+For more information about Melissa Unger, please visit: